-PTZ – the top IP cams usually come with pan-tilt-zoom or PTZ features.
-The ability to remotely control where the camera is pointed at using a device hooked up to aninternet access point is a great feature for both safety-conscious homeowners and security crews manning the surveillance cameras of a large compound.
+Top IP cams usually come with pan-tilt-zoom or PTZ features.
+The ability to remotely control where the camera is pointed at using a device hooked up to an internet access point is a great feature for both safety-conscious homeowners and security crews manning the surveillance cameras of a large compound.

-HD Resolution – the best IP cameras record videos with at least a 720presolution.
-You can go even higher, all the way up to 1080p with most models, but 720p is the HD standard for footage that can visibly capture finer details like plate numbers, facial features and small objects being carried around.
+The best IP cameras record videos with at least a 720presolution.
+You can go even higher, all the way up to 1080p with most models, but 720p is the HD standard for footage that can visibly capture finer details like plate numbers, facial features, and small objects being carried around.

-IR Capabilities –effective IP cameras come with infrared or IR capabilities that allow them to effectively capture video even in low-light conditions.
-This night vision capability of the digital camera allows them to protect your home or establishment not only in the day but at night, when most unscrupulous folks come out under the cover of darkness.
+Effective IP cameras come with infrared or IR capabilities that allow them to effectively capture video even in low-light conditions.
+This night vision capability of the digital camera allows them to protect your home or establishment not only in the day but at night when most unscrupulous folks come out under the cover of darkness.

-ONVIF Compliance – the top IP cameras comply with standards set by the Open Network Video Interface Forum (ONVIF) for gadgets.
-These standards ensure greater compatibility with the devices from over 200 other companies – allowing the cameras to work seamlessly with a wider array of TVs, monitors and DVRs.
+The top IP cameras comply with standards set by the Open Network Video Interface Forum (ONVIF) for gadgets.
+These standards ensure greater compatibility with the devices from over 200 other companies – allowing the cameras to work seamlessly with a wider array of TVs, monitors, and DVRs.